-These sellers frequently maintain additional fake Facebook profiles under several different names, and use these in the group discussions to praise their own service / products, and spread false derogatory rumors about the competition.
+These sellers frequently maintain additional fake Facebook profiles under several different names, and use these in the group discussions to praise their own service/products, and spread false derogatory rumours about the competition.
 Any comments from dissatisfied customers with complaints against the seller are blocked, so the group members never see any negative comments.
 As the word against them spreads amongst other Facebook groups, they will simply close their group and then shortly after, open another under a different name.

-Hence, always check when the group was started, and more importantly be wary of those that have administrators / moderators who are also selling ants.
-Such groups will be very biased in favor of the sellers involved, and the information given in the posts will obviously promote themselves and demote other sellers.
+Hence, always check when the group was started, and more importantly be wary of those that have administrators/moderators who are also selling ants.
+Such groups will be very biased in favour of the sellers involved, and the information given in the posts will obviously promote themselves and demote other sellers.

-Scammers are members of most Facebook groups, and when their previous actions have resulted in them being banned / blocked they simply rejoin using another fake name.
-With this in mind dealings between individual’s unknown to each other is often a high risk action.
+Scammers are members of most Facebook groups, and when their previous actions have resulted in them being banned/blocked they simply rejoin using another fake name.
+With this in mind dealings between individual’s unknown to each other is often high-risk action.

 When you are considering a purchase, check out the seller’s profile.
-Try and find out how long have they had a Facebook account, and how long have they been a member of the group for.
+Try and find out how long have they had a Facebook account, and how long have they been a member of the group.
 New group members who have only just joined Facebook should be treated with great caution.

 Saying this there are reputable sellers out there, and Facebook groups with honest intentions, - but use common sense and don’t believe everything that is stated.